Visualizing quantum mechanics in an interactive simulation -- Virtual Lab by Quantum Flytrap: Design User Interface

 While the blinking of the waves is an indicator of entanglement, it might be hard to see the degree of entanglement between parts of the system.
 Since we didn’t find an existing way to represent the degree of entanglement between particles, we created our own.
 Working with pure states simplifies the task, as all measures of correlations are related to entanglement.

-A user learning quantum physics might expect to see a quantification entanglement between each particle pair.
-That is, for particles A, B, and C one would expect to have some measures of entanglement for A-B, B-C, and C-A. However, it is not possible.
+A quantum physics novice might expect to see values of entanglement between each particle pair.
+That is, for three particles A, B, and C one would expect to have some measures of entanglement for A-B, B-C, and C-A. However, it is not possible.
 The only meaningful measure is the entanglement of a particle with the rest of the system: A-BC, B-AC, C-AB.
-As a measure of entanglement, we use Rényi-2 entanglement entropy, due to its computational simplicity.
+We use Rényi-2 entanglement entropy, due to its computational simplicity.

-Next, we need to turn this measure into a digestible visualization, see Fig.~\ref{fig:entangled_measures}.
+Next, we turn this measure into a digestible visualization, see Fig.~\ref{fig:entangled_measures}.
 We place particles in a circle and represent them as dots.
-We draw a string connecting them and set the respective entanglement entropy (of a particle with the rest of the system) as a string.
-If all strings have the same force constants, their connecting points land in the middle.
+We draw a string connecting them and set the respective entanglement entropy (of a particle with the rest of the system) as the force constant.
+If all strings are equally stiff, their connecting points land in the middle.
 If only two particles are entangled with each other, then the connecting point lands between them.
 Next, we turn the strings into amoeba-blobs (force constants become connection widths) so that we can clearly see which particles are entangled with each other.
 The same approach can be employed to visualize entanglement in any other system of quantum particles.